 The full title of the book is: "Knijha Erasma Roterodámského w kteréž gednomu každému Křestianskému Cžlowěku naučenij y napomenutij se dáwá yakby se k Smrti hotowiti měl" or: "A book by Erasmus of Rotterdam, in which every Christian may be taught and admonished about how he should prepare for death".
 We are in fact dealing with a Czech translation of Erasmus' "Liber de prćparatione ad Mortem".

-The 53 woodcuts are not copies of the woodcuts published by Birckmann.
-One way to see this is that Death attacks the solder with a bone (picture to the right) and not with an oversize dart as on Birckmann's woodcut.
+Ebert is mistaken here: The 53 woodcuts are not copies of Birckmann's woodcuts.
+The quickest way to see this is by noting that Death attacks the soldier with a bone (picture to the right) and not with an oversize dart as on Birckmann's woodcut and on Birckmann's imitiators: Hollar, Deuchar and Valvasor.
+Melantrich has probably copied Holbein's original woodcuts.

 Maybe it was also out of respect for judge Lobkowitz that the dead man attacking the judge does not wear an iron collar and chains?
 Holbeins scene could easily be interpreted as if the dead man was one of the (corrupt) judge's former victims.